 The Academy will employ all reasonable efforts to protect the rights of the Complainant, the Respondent(s), and the witnesses as much as possible, consistent with the Board's legal obligations to investigate, to take appropriate action, and to conform with any discovery or disclosure obligations.
 All records generated under the terms of this policy shall be maintained as confidential to the extent permitted by law.
 Confidentiality, however, cannot be guaranteed.
-All Complainants proceeding through the formal investigation process will be advised that their identities may be disclosed to the Respondent(s).
+Additionally, the Respondent must be provided the Complainant's identity.

 During the course of a formal investigation, the CO or designee will instruct each person who is interviewed about the importance of maintaining confidentiality.
-Any individual who is interviewed as part of an investigation is expected not to disclose to third parties any information that s/he learns and/or provides during the course of the investigation.
+Any individual who is interviewed as part of an investigation is expected not to disclose to third parties any information that is learned or provided during the course of the investigation.